 That cup of Joe does more than give your brain a jolt—it could also alleviate asthma symptoms.
 “Caffeine is a mild bronchodilator; however, it doesn’t compare to an inhaler,” says Dr. Mensch.
 Even if your morning coffee does improve your breathing, the effects aren’t long lasting, which means it’s safest to always have your inhaler in tow.
 Coffee confers other important health benefits as well.

-The omega-3 fatty acids found in fish like salmon are an antioxidant powerhouse that helps reduce inflammation in the lungs and may also fight bacteria.
+The omega-3 fatty acids found in fish like salmon helps reduce inflammation in the lungs and may also fight bacteria.
 “Inflammation is the big bad wolf in biology now,” says Dr. Edelman.
-Reporting in the Journal of Immunology, researchers at the University of Rochester had mice inhale an omega-3 derivative and discovered omega-3s may help reduce inflammation and fight off a common bacterial infection found in people living with lung disease.
-Scientists believe this could have promising implications in humans.
+Here’s a list of omega-3 rich fish.

 A hot mug of green tea is loaded with antioxidants that calm the body, decrease inflammation, and promote better healing.
 But the star of the bunch is quercetin, an antioxidant that acts as a natural antihistamine.
 This means it slows the release of histamine and other inflammatory chemicals in the body that can cause allergy symptoms.
 The hot water is also great for soothing your throat and protects your lungs from irritation by flushing out mucous membranes.
 “It’s important to stay well hydrated to keep mucous secretions thin and flowing and to help keep airways clear,” says Stephanie Schiff, RDN, a dietitian at Huntington Hospital in Huntington, New York.
 Here are some other ways that green tea pays off for your health.